tomstafford/psy6422/docs/060-coding.md

 ## [1] 3
 ```

-Let's make our a slightly more complicated
+Let's make our function slightly more complicated